HIPAA and Encryption

 In the end, the path you choose to prove HIPAA is up to you and will be driven by your available resources, both financial and human.
 We've focused here more on the technical requirements of HIPAA, but the administrative side is also relevant.
 Completely addressing both the technical and administrative side of is necessary to proving compliance with HIPAA.

-If you're interested in learning more about how we can help with the technical aspects of HIPAA, don't hesitate to email us.
+If you're interested in learning more about how we can help with the technical aspects of HIPAA, don't hesitate to get in touch.
 If you have specific questions about any of this, please let us know and we'd be happy to respond.